 Cape Town quickly became one of my top 3 favorite cities in the world, along with Rome and Istanbul.

 So what to do in Cape Town?
-I could write a book about it, but here are my pics for the top 6 things to do in Cape Town:
+I could write a book about it, but here are my top pics:

 1. Take a Hike